Ali Ihusaan

-Ali Ihusaan is a Maldivian politician who is currently serving as the Minister of Homeland Security and Technology since 17 November 2023.
+Ali Ihusaan (ޢަލީ އިޙްސާން) is a Maldivian politician who has served as the Minister of Homeland Security, Labour and Technology since 14 April 2026.
 He also served as a member of Maldives Monetary Authority.

 Early life and education

 Ihusaan was born in Feydhoo, Addu City, Seenu Atoll, Maldives.
-He was born to former Feydhoo MP, Ibrahim Didi.
+He was born to Feydhoo Dhekunu MP, Ibrahim Didi.
 Ihusaan obtained a bachelor's degree in the United States Military Academy.
-He is the first non-US citizen to be appointed as Brigade Executive Officer in the United States Corps of Cadets.
-He completed a master's degree in Business Administration from Nanyang Technological University in Singapore and did further air-borne trainings with the US military.
+He is the first non-US citizen to be appointed as brigade executive officer in the United States Corps of Cadets.
+He completed a master's degree in business administration from Nanyang Technological University in Singapore and did further air-borne training with the US military.
+Ali Ihusaan is a graduate of the United States Marine Corps' The Basic School (TBS) in 2012.